isene/Amar-Tools/README.md

 Simply pick the tool you want and follow the instructions.

-When using the html version, amar.html is the starting page.

 By running npcg on the command line with the -h option, this help file will be displayed:

   Notes on the usage of NPC Generation for the Amar RPG